Best Bike Trainers

 So many people ask this question and this is why the noise factor is so important.
 Sure, you could reduce the noise a little by possibly placing material underneath the trainer to absorb vibration.
 But, especially for wind trainers, you can only help it so much.
 Just do yourself a favor and pay attention to the noise level before you buy it.

 Do not let the freezing weather and snow outdoors prevent you from enjoying one of your favorite activities.
-It may not be quite the same, but bike trainers do a superb job in their own right mimicking the experience of riding.
+It may not be quite the same, but bike trainers do a superb job in their own right mimicking the experience of riding and keep you training all winter so you are ready to hit the road when the snow melts.